seqan/seqan/manual/source/Tutorial/ParsingCommandLineArguments.rst

 Marking Options as Required
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We can mark options as being required using the function :dox:`ArgumentParser#setRequired setRequired`:
+We can mark options as being required using the function :dox:`ArgumentParser#setRequired`:

 .. code-block:: cpp